Credit score requirements have come a long way since the housing downturn a few years ago.

-All these changes mean itâ€™s now easier for lower-credit borrowers to buy a home, or finally qualify for a refinance.Click to see today's rates (Mar 26th, 2017)
+All these changes mean itâ€™s now easier for lower-credit borrowers to buy a home, or finally qualify for a refinance.Click to see your FHA loan eligibility (Apr 30th, 2017)

 In 2016, itâ€™s income that matters.
 New laws were passed that prevent lenders from approving mortgages for borrowers who canâ€™t afford them.

 This means lenders have to verify income, analyze debts and determine that the applicantsâ€™ debt-to-income (DTI) ratios are reasonable.